-- Priority-based Steering Mode: When one or more threshold values are provided for the Priority-based Steering Mode, these threshold values should be considered by UE and UPF to determine when an access becomes congested.
-For example, when a measured parameter (i.e. RTT or Packet Loss Rate) on one access exceeds the provided threshold value, the UE and UPF may consider this access as congested and send the traffic also to the low priority access.
+- Priority-based Steering Mode: When one or more threshold values are provided for the Priority-based Steering Mode, these threshold values should be considered by UE and UPF to determine when the high priority access becomes congested.
+For example, when a measured parameter (i.e., RTT or Packet Loss Rate) on the high priority access exceeds the provided threshold value, the UE and UPF may consider the high priority access as congested and send the traffic also to the low priority access.

+NOTE Y: The UE and UPF do not need to perform measurement over the low priority access because congestion of the low priority access does not affect traffic steering in case of Priority-based Steering Mode.